Autonomy117/Golem-Gold-GGIU-GGIA-/README.md

 If you can help to make this reality it is guarantee that it will be worth it.

 The goal.
-My goal is simple.
+The goal is simple.
 Free world trade.